toxinyx/toxinyxcom/README.en.md

 webcache: https://npm.webcache.cn/ # npm acceleration only
 ```

-Users can switch between CDN sources according to network conditions.
+Users can switch between CDN sources based on their network conditions.

 </details>